octimot/StoryToolkitAI/README.md

 ### RuntimeError: CUDA out of memory
 If you get this message while transcribing on the GPU, it means that your GPU doesn't have enough memory to run the model you have selected.
 The solution is to either use a smaller model, or to transcribe on the CPU.

+### Tool freezes when chatting with Assistant
+The Assistant feature requires an active connection with OpenAI servers, which sometimes can be slow or unresponsive.
+We'll try to improve this behavior in the future.

 ### Please report any other issues
 As mentioned, the tool is in a super raw state of development.
 We use it every day in our editing workflow, but some